fedosejev/react.tips/data/how-to-use-react-component-lifecycle-methods/content.md

 So effectively - we've updated our `Counter` component instance.
 We've changed it's life.
 It now entered it's __`Updating Phase`__, in which React calls the following lifecycle methods:

 + __`componentWillReceiveProps`__ - this methods is called when our component instance receives new properties.
 [Learn more about this methods](https://facebook.github.io/react/docs/component-specs.html#updating-componentwillreceiveprops).

 + __`shouldComponentUpdate`__ - this method decides whether or not our `Counter` component instance needs to be rerendered.
 This is an opportunity for us to save time and skip rerendering if we know that it's not nessesary.
 By default - React will rerender our component.
 We return `true` to signal that React should rerender it.
 Returning `false` will prevent React from rerendering it.
+[Learn more about this methods](https://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate).

 + __`componentWillUpdate`__ - is called _right before_ React will rerender `Counter` component class instance into the DOM.
+[Learn more about this methods](https://facebook.github.io/react/docs/component-specs.html#updating-componentwillupdate).

 + __`render`__ - rerenders `Counter` component class instance into the DOM - __that's when we see our counter displaying 1 instead of 0__.

 + __`componentDidUpdate`__ - is called _right after_ React has rerendered `Counter` component class instance into the DOM.
+[Learn more about this methods](https://facebook.github.io/react/docs/component-specs.html#updating-componentdidupdate).

 We can keep clicking `Increment` button - every click will trigger `Counter` component to go through another `Updating Phase`.
 Every click will trigger the same lifecycle methods.